junh1024/junh1024-Documents/Music/Tidal Atmos music reviews.md

 - London Elektricity - Building Better Worlds: On Final View From The Rooftops , 2/5
 - Fritz Hilpert – Atmos for Androids: , 2/5
 ### Oldies
+- Art Blakey - Moanin: I thought this was supposed to be 3ch + reverb according to [this article](https://www.mixonline.com/sfp/dolby-atmos-music-its-different-when-you-mix-music-only) ?
+But it is only 2ch + reverb , 1/5
 - Bing Crosby - Have Yourself A Merry Little xma, Sleigh Ride: 1/5
 - Bing Crosby - Let It Snow!
 Let It Snow!
 Let It Snow!: Did they DIY ML this?
 1/5
 - John Lennon - GIMME SOME TRUTH: On Woman rhythm & LV bleed to back, 1/5